 Bus operators have enhanced cleaning in place to help prevent the spread of coronavirus and some provide sanitiser on board.
 However, we advise passengers to take their own hand sanitiser and use it before and after travelling on the bus and to avoid touching surfaces as much as possible.

 Measures to reduce risk on bus services to schools or colleges

 Government guidance suggests that social distancing should be maximised within vehicles where possible.
 However, the council and bus operators are unable, for example, to arrange for multiple buses to segregate different year groups of students.
 However, other measures can help reduce risk of virus transmission and there may be other travel options.

 Precautions and general hygiene:

-- not travelling if anyone in the household has symptoms of coronavirus (COVID-19)
+- not travelling if anyone in the household has symptoms of coronavirus (COVID-19) or has tested positive

 - hand washing before and after each journey